 At Sajari we're focused on giving you the tools to build your own search experiences, customized to your own business.
 We’ve made setting up your own customized filters and facets as easy as possible.
 You can simply wrap any HTML element in Sajari tags to tell our crawler to store the element’s variables - these variables can then be used to create filters and facets in your search interfaces.

 Sajari can also use artificial intelligence to classify information and generate facets automatically if you have a large swathe of unstructured data.
 AI can sort content into mathematical clusters that can be labeled, and any new content added to your site will be tagged with these labels.
-I won't go into the details here, but check out our blog on machine learning to get an overview of how we're using these breakthroughs at Sajari.
+We won't go into the details here, but check out our blog on machine learning to get an overview of how we're using these breakthroughs at Sajari.

 . . .

 Hopefully this has given you a better grasp of the difference between filters and facets, but to recap:

 - Filters eliminate results or pages using initial criteria and never change.